fiskaltrust/rollout-doc/getting-started/operator-onboarding/surrogating.md

 5. You as a PosDealer check the status of our invited PosOperators with PosOperator / Overview:

 * If the name of the PosOperator is an active link, the account is active.
 * If the name of the PosOperator is an inactive link, your invitation is not yet accepted.
-Please read and follow the instructions at [Troubleshooting](invitation-process.md#troubleshooting).
+Please read and follow the instructions at [Invitation process / Troubleshooting](invitation-process.md#troubleshooting).

 6. Under the table of PosOperators (`PosOperator` / `Overview`) you will find a download opportunity.
 This may help you with an overview of active and inactive PosOperator-Accounts and to contact them.